ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     .. retval:: PSA_ERROR_DATA_CORRUPT
     .. retval:: PSA_ERROR_DATA_INVALID

     A key agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.
-The result of this function is passed as input to the key derivation operation.
-The output of this key derivation can be extracted by reading from the resulting operation to produce keys and other cryptographic material.
+The result of this function is a shared secret, which is directly input to the key derivation operation.
+The output of the key derivation can be extracted by reading from the resulting operation to produce keys and other cryptographic material.

     If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_key_derivation_abort()`.